chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/proofOfAssets.md

 **Token Issuers:** Provide verifiable guarantees of solvency, ensuring that tokens cannot be minted beyond the assets held in reserves.
 Examples include tokenized assets and stablecoin issuers.

-**Token Holders:** Increase confidence in the backing of onchain tokens that are collateralized by offchain reserves, promoting trust and transparency.
+**Token Holders:** Increase confidence in the backing of tokenized assets that are collateralized by offchain reserves, promoting trust and transparency.

 **Institutions:** Access reliable, verifiable asset data to make informed investment, lending, and custody decisions while reducing counterparty and operational risk.